roysammy/roysammy/README.md

 - 👋 Hi, I’m Roy, a computer science and data science undergrad
-- 👀 I’m interested in a lot of stuff namely data science, competitive programming, AI/ML, cybersecurity, blockchain technology and so on
+- 👀 I’m interested in a lot of stuff namely data science, software development, AI/ML, cybersecurity, blockchain technology and so on
 - 🌱 I’m currently learning Python and SQL
 - 📫 You can always find me at roysoumyajit36@gmail.com